Suspension Performance Tuning and Corner Weights:

 Display of corner and total weights.

-Racing scales are used to measure the static weight at each wheel.
+Racing scales such as those shown here, are used to measure the static weight of a level vehicle at each wheel.
 This measures the fore-aft weight balance, the left-right weight balance and the diagonal "corner weights".

 Fore-Aft: It would seem that a fore-aft (front-rear) weight balance of 50 percent for each would insure a vehicle balance which is equally advantageous for both acceleration and braking.
 You must also account for ride height, center of gravity and spring rates which affect how much the static loading will change when braking or accelerating.
 The engine location dictated by the vehicle design will have a profound impact on this percentatge.